Skip to content

 The industry’s constant struggle to keep up with growing cybersecurity demands is especially concerning given that electronic protected health information (ePHI) is an attractive target for cybercriminals.
 Healthcare is an attractive target for a variety of reasons and financial gains for cyber criminals can cause immense damages for individuals.
 Patient records, for example, are of great value because the personal information cannot be easily changed; personal medical records can be sold for up to $100 each on the dark web, depending on the level of detail in the record.
 Reuters reports that electronic health records are far more valuable to cybercriminals than financial information.

 It’s not just patient data that is at risk, but patients themselves.
 A recent ransomware incident forced a local hospital to divert ambulances to another facility as it dealt with the loss of its computer infrastructure.
-This incident is an example of how the negative outcome from cybersecurity breaches in the healthcare industry can extend beyond financial inconvenience and have unfortunate impact on patients’ health and physical safety.
+This incident is an example of how the negative outcome from cybersecurity breaches in the healthcare industry can extend beyond financial inconvenience and have an unfortunate impact on patients’ health and physical safety.

 The reputations of healthcare organizations are also at stake.
 In a TransUnion Healthcare study, a majority of patients indicated they would switch providers if their current provider became the victim of a data breach.